 And what were women doing?
 They were building, saving, planting, and growing.
 They were creating tunnels in the earth for sunlight to penetrate and platforms in the sky.
 They were binding trees and building stairwells for others to climb.
 They were leaving seeds and time capsules underground, waiting for recovery to unfold of itself.

-So, at any rate, argues "Decoys, Complexes, and Triggers: Feminism and Land Art in the 1970s."
+So argues "Decoys, Complexes, and Triggers: Feminism and Land Art in the 1970s."
 It asks whether recovery can still begin or has continued all along.
-Like new abstract paintings by Valerie Jaudon, it also implicitly asks who gets to define feminism, earthworks, the late 1970s, and the origins of today's diversity.
+It also implicitly asks who gets to define feminism, earthworks, the late 1970s, and the origins of today's diversity.
 In a postscript, I ask what the relegation of feminism and land art to an alley in Long Island City has meant for an understanding of the past.

 Her project's wooden stairs lead up to a platform, before forming a pyramidal tower at the far end.
 A treacherous gap in the middle could almost supply the missing symmetry.
 It calls attention to the work's craft, form, and materials.
 It also disrupts one's attempt to see a narrative with a triumphant ending.
 In a quiet alcove of the Bronx, far from the subways, she created a sculpture with space for unknown actors, a platform without an orator, a stage with the orchestra pit in the middle, a trap door without a hinge, and a monument to no one, not even to herself.